-Brazilians Protest Over The Deaths Of Two Black Boys, Denounce Racism
+Brazilians Protest Over The Deaths Of 2 Black Boys, Denounce Racism

-Brazilians Protest Over The Deaths Of Two Black Boys, Denounce Racism
+Brazilians Protest Over The Deaths Of 2 Black Boys, Denounce Racism

-The protests over George Floyd's death in the U.S. have prompted a debate about racism in Brazilia.
-Hundreds of Brazilians marched last Friday over the recent deaths of two black boys.
+The protests over George Floyd's death in the U.S. have prompted a debate about racism in Brazil.
+Hundreds of Brazilians have marched over the recent deaths of two black boys.

 ARI SHAPIRO, HOST: